GR-DS/Analytics-Portfolio/README.md

 ---

+📄 License and Copyright

-© 2025 Renata Guarino - All rights reserved.
+© 2025 Renata Guarino – All rights reserved.

+All contents in this repository (code, visuals, text) are the intellectual property of the author.
+Copying, reproducing, modifying, or redistributing any part of this material is not allowed without explicit written permission.

 ---